SamSmith2004/jchat/README.md

 # Description
-This project is a sample web based chat app similar to Discord, developed with Nextjs
+This project is a sample web based chat app, developed with Nextjs